devuri/wp-env-config/docs/multi-tenant/index.md

   - `.env`: `"path/site/a345ea9515c/.env"`
   - `config.php`: `"path/site/a345ea9515c/config.php"`

+The framework supports distinct configurations for each tenant, enabling customized settings per site within a multi-tenant environment:

+#### Locations

+- **Environment File**: Located at `path/site/{tenant_id}/.env`, it stores environment-specific variables.
+- **PHP Configuration**: Found at `path/site/{tenant_id}/config.php`, this file contains PHP configuration file overrides.

+#### Loading Mechanism

+1. **Tenant-Specific**: The framework first attempts to load configurations from the tenant's directory.
+2. **Fallback**: In the absence of tenant-specific files, it defaults to the global `config.php`.
+3. **Overrides**: Global settings in the default config can be overridden by tenant-specific files for flexibility.

+#### Benefits

+- Enables per-tenant customizations.
+- Provides a fallback to ensure system stability.
+- Allows global settings to be overridden at the tenant level.

+This approach ensures a balance between customization for individual tenants and consistency across the framework.

 ## Tenant-Specific Variables

 - Each tenant's `.env` file contains specific environment variables, such as: